shinokada/svelte-lib-helpers/README.md

 This subcommand works for Svelte 5 structure.
 Use `docs5` sub-command to extracts props from the content of `let { myprops, anotherprops }: Props = $props` and creates component docs.
 Your type names need to be `Props` or ending with `PropsType`.

+This script extracts prop definitions from your Svelte 5 components to generate documentation.
+It focuses on the prop destructuring syntax specific to Svelte 5 and creates a simple list of props with their default values.

+#### Requirements

+Your Svelte 5 component must use the $props() syntax for prop destructuring.
+The script supports various prop type annotations, including custom types.

+#### How It Works

+The script searches for the prop destructuring pattern in your Svelte files: javascriptCopylet { ... }: SomePropsType = $props()

+It extracts all props defined within the curly braces.
+The extracted props are used to generate documentation comments in the Svelte file.

+#### Output Format
+The script generates a comment block in your Svelte file with the following structure.

 From the following props structure:

 ```js